zeropaper/web/src/markdown/blog/dockertest-gaen-google-apple-exposure-notification-covid-19.md

 for
 [database testing](https://github.com/google/exposure-notifications-server/blob/c35c97708dec0a8a3e2ac54f89f9033be5da22a6/internal/database/database_util.go).
-It is amazing to see a tool that was written to ease the development process at ORY is used by big tech organisations in the most impactful health operation in modern times.
+It is amazing to see a tool that was written to ease the development process at Ory is used by big tech organisations in the most impactful health operation in modern times.
 It shows what a reliable and essential tool [Dockertest](https://github.com/ory/Dockertest) has become over the years.